sr-ganesh-ram/Learning.Contents/source/.net/design/dependency-injection.md

 In console apps or background services, use `IServiceScopeFactory` to create scopes manually.

-✅ Best Practices for Dependency Injection ✅

-To avoid common pitfalls:
+✅ Best Practices for Dependency Injection, To avoid common pitfalls:
 - Always abstract dependencies with interfaces for flexibility.
 - Avoid injecting scoped services into singletons directly—use factories to prevent "captive dependencies."
 - Handle constructor overloads carefully; ensure only one is injectable.